anthonypansard/back/README.md

 ```
 back/
-    README.md                   -> This file
-    alarm/                      -> Application handling the alarms
-        admin.py                -> Customization for the default admin interface
-        models.py               -> Models for the alarm application
-        urls.py                 -> Url redirections for the alarm API
-        views.py                -> Request processing and response
     back/                       -> Main folder of the project
         settings/               -> Django settings
             __init__.py         -> Modify this file to change the settings overide file